Working with Site-to-Site VPN

 - Repeat the preceding step for the Tunnel 2 tab.

-- Later when configuring your CPE, configure it to use only IKEv2 and related IKEv2 encryption parameters that the CPE supports.
+- Later when configuring the CPE, configure it to use only IKEv2 and related IKEv2 encryption parameters that the CPE supports.

-Oracle recommends performing the following process for one tunnel at a time to avoid disruption in your overall connection.
-If your connection is not redundant (for example, does not have multiple tunnels), expect downtime while you upgrade to IKEv2.
+We recommend performing the following process for one tunnel at a time to avoid disruption in an IPSec connection.
+If the connection isn't redundant (for example, doesn't have redundant tunnels), expect downtime while you upgrade to IKEv2.

 - Change the tunnel's IKE version in the Oracle Console:

-- Click the IPSec connection you're interested in.
+- Select the IPSec connection you're interested in.

-- Click the tunnel to view its details.
+- Select the tunnel to view its details.

 - From the IKE Version menu, select IKEv2.

-- Update your CPE configuration for the tunnel to use IKEv2 and the related encryption parameters that the CPE supports.
+- Update the CPE configuration for the tunnel to use IKEv2 and the related encryption parameters that the CPE supports.
 For a list of parameters that Oracle supports, see Supported IPSec Parameters.

-- If the security associations did not rekey immediately, force a rekey for that tunnel on your CPE.
-In other words, clear the phase 1 and phase 2 security associations and do not wait for them to expire.
+- If the security associations didn't rekey immediately, force a rekey for that tunnel on the CPE.
+To do this, clear the phase 1 and phase 2 security associations and don't wait for them to expire.
 Some CPE devices wait for the SAs to expire before rekeying.
 Forcing the rekey lets you confirm immediately that the IKE version configuration is correct.

 - To verify, ensure that the security associations for the tunnel rekey correctly.
-If they don't, confirm that the correct IKE version is set in the Oracle Console and on your CPE, and that the CPE is using the desired parameters.
+If they don't, confirm that the correct IKE version is set in the Oracle Console and on the CPE, and that the CPE is using the appropriate parameters.

-After you've confirmed the first tunnel is up and running again, repeat the preceding steps for the second tunnel.
+After you confirm the first tunnel is up and running again, repeat the preceding steps for the second tunnel.

 Changing the Shared Secret That an IPSec Tunnel Uses